Doctor Faustus (play): Comic scenes

+In the past, it was assumed that the comic scenes within the play were additions by other writers and were not written by Christopher Marlowe himself.
+However, most scholars today consider the comic interludes an integral part of the play, regardless of their author, and so they continue to be included in print.
+The tone of the comedic scenes throughout both A-text and B-text shows the progressive change in Faustus' ambitions, which, in turn, created various theories of the composers of the comedic lines.

+The Clowns and comedic figures in Marlowe's Doctor Faustus (Wagner, Robin, and Rafe) serve as both comic relief and demonstrate that anyone can access the supernatural regardless of their degree of experience.
+The scenes including clown characters provide a lighter alternate outlook of demonic studies.
+Additionally, scholar Bryan Lowrance suggests that Christopher Marlowe utilizes humor to make various positions in society easier to grasp.

 Adaptations

 The first television adaptation was broadcast in 1947 by the BBC starring David King-Wood as Faustus and Hugh Griffith as Mephistopheles.
 In 1958, another BBC television version starred William Squire as Faustus in an adaptation by Ronald Eyre intended for schools.
 In 1961, the BBC adapted the play for television as a two-episode production starring Alan Dobie as Faustus; this production was also meant for use in schools.

 The play was adapted for the screen in 1967 by Richard Burton and Nevill Coghill, who based the film on an Oxford University Dramatic Society production in which Burton starred opposite Elizabeth Taylor as Helen of Troy.

 There have been several adaptations on BBC Radio and elsewhere: